OpenDgraph/Weasel/example/readme.md

 _:charlie <rated> _:movie3 (rating=1) .`);
 ```

 And of course, you can create mutations with strong GraphQL Types.
 Because Dgraph supports the input of JSON like objects.
-In this approach, you will create a default input type (However, Facets are not supported in the default GraphQL input).
+In this approach, you will create a default input type (However, RDF and Facets are not supported in the default GraphQL input).
 You can check `./schema.graphql` file in the input and mutation part.

 ```Graphql
 mutation {